Strategic BD · adoption · infrastructure positioning

 About

-Engineering-trained business development, systems thinking, and the kind of work that sits between ambiguity and execution.
+Engineering-trained business development, systems thinking, and the kind of work that sits between product truth and market reality.

-A small set of public-facing contexts that reflect how I think about product, market adoption, and ecosystem design.
+A deliberately small set of public-facing contexts around technical translation, adoption, and ecosystem leverage.

 Short pieces on adoption, positioning, infrastructure, and what happens between technical reality and market reality.